Jorge González (wrestler): Death

 González died due to complications from diabetes type 1 and heart issues on 22 September 2010, in his hometown of San Martin, Argentina at the age of 44.

-Reception
+Legacy

-The Undertaker, who worked with González in WWF, was very vocal about him.
-Undertaker criticised González's lack of wrestling ability.
-He also revealed that, during their match at WrestleMania 9, Undertaker shot on González after González was careless in the ring.
-He also mentioned his feud with him "took years off my career".
+In the years since González's death, he has often been criticized for his lack of wrestling ability.
+Mark Calaway revealed that he once shot on González for being careless in the ring and that his feud with González "took years off (Calaway's) career".